 If you want to be heard in all the noise and confusion today, you have to become a great video storyteller.

 We all have amazing video cameras in our pockets so there’s no excuse not to be actively making videos.

 If a picture is worth a thousand words, a video is worth a hundred thousand words because it allows you to communicate directly with an audience like they’re in the room with you.

-In my video storytelling workshops, I always describe smartphone video as public speaking on steroids because you can reach 100x more people than what any normal room can hold.
+At my video storytelling retreats, I always describe smartphone video as public speaking on steroids because you can reach 100x more people than what any room can hold.